Improving the continuity of care for aged care patients

 What we did

-• Presented designs and shared the human centred design approach at the eCase Customer Conference.
+• Presented designs and shared our human-centred design approach at the eCase Customer Conference

 older man sitting in chair being comforted by carer